-20. Universal neonatal HBV vaccination programme has been in place in Hong Kong since 1988, and a supplementary Primary 6 vaccination programme was introduced in 1998.
-From the statistics collected and maintained by Family Health Services, DH, the overall first dose HBV vaccine coverage rate was consistently over 99% for newborns born between 2001 and 2007 in Hong Kong public and private hospitals (Box 33).
-Updated as of November 2007, reported completion rate of second and third dose fell gradually in the last 3 years, to 75% and 56% respectively in 2007.
-The drop in known post-first HBV vaccination coverage rate may be related to the fact that more local-births have returned to Mainland after delivery and did not attend MCHC for services, and also more babies received combined vaccine by private doctors and were not known to MCHC.
+- 3 subjects had benign breakthrough HBV infection with isolated anti-HBc seroconversion [21]. - 26.
+Universal neonatal HBV vaccination programme has been in place in Hong Kong since 1988, and a supplementary Primary 6 vaccination programme was introduced in 1998.
+From the statistics collected and maintained by Family Health Services, DH, the coverage rate for first dose HBV vaccine was consistently above 99% over the years.
+However there is generally a drop of coverage rate in the second or the third dose.
+The drop in known post-first HBV vaccination coverage rate may be related to the fact that more local-births have returned to Mainland after delivery and did not attend MCHC for services, and also more babies received combined vaccine by private doctors and were not known to MCHC. - 27.
 A community-based cross-sectional survey on immunization coverage was conducted by DH in year 2001 for 4746 children aged 2 to 5 recruited from 16 kindergartens and 8 child care centres, 99.2% of locally born children (3669, 88.67% of all) versus 95.2% of Mainland China born children (273, 6.6%) received a full course of HBV vaccination.

-A follow up survey using similar methodology was conducted by DH in year 2003 for 3345 children aged 2 to 5 recruited from 19 kindergartens and 8 child care centres [20].
+A follow up survey using similar methodology was conducted by DH in year 2003 for 3345 children aged 2 to 5 recruited from 19 kindergartens and 8 child care centres [22].
 The estimated full-course completion of HBV vaccine in yearly cohorts of local-born children (1997-2000) was 99.7-100%, as compared to 96.3-100% in the corresponding yearly cohorts of Mainland-born children.
-The survey on immunization coverage was repeated in 2006 with a larger number of participants [21].
+The survey on immunization coverage was repeated in 2006 with a larger number of participants [23].
 Of 6720 children included in the final analysis, 89% were born in Hong Kong and 8% were born in the Mainland.
 These children were aged 2 to 5 at year 2006.
 Similar to previous survey result, very high HBV immunization coverage was recorded in both local-born and the Mainland-born children.
-The completion of 3-doses HBV vaccination among local-born children (who were born between 2000 and 2003) were 99.7 -100% versus 98.1 -100% of Mainland-born children who were born in the corresponding years.

-21. In the last 9 years, the first dose coverage of the Primary 6 mop-up programme was consistently over 99.5% while that for the third dose is >98% (Box 34).
+The completion of 3-doses HBV vaccination among local-born children (who were born between 2000 and 2003) were 99.7 -100% versus 98.1 -100% of Mainland-born children who were born in the corresponding years. - 28.
+In the last 10 years, the first dose coverage of the Primary 6 mop-up programme was consistently over 99.5% while that for the third dose is >98% (Box 36).
 In the CRPVH 2001 study, about 16% of the telephone-interviewed subjects reported a history of HBV vaccination, with a higher frequency in persons below 50 years of age.
 Some 83% of them reported having completed the vaccination course.
 Over 99% had the cost paid by them or borne by their employers.
 Nonetheless, the persistent high HBsAg prevalence, though declining, means a significant disease burden in the years to come.
 Continued tracking of the trends of new infections and prevalent cases could inform more of the changing HBV situation in our locality.

-Current situation of hepatitis C
+Current Situation of Hepatitis C